tomblachut/svelte-intellij/README.md

 <h2>Support</h2>

-This project is run by one person, because I want Svelte to succeed.
-Please, leave a star and spread the word.
+This project is run by one person.
+Please leave a star and spread the word.

 <h2>Contributing</h2>